Gerontocracy: Communist states

 On the sub-national level, Georgia's party head, Vasil Mzhavanadze, was 70 when forced out and his Lithuanian counterpart, Antanas Sniečkus, was 71 at death.
 Nowadays, Cuba has been characterized as a gerontocracy: "Although the population is now mainly black or mulatto and young, its rulers form a mainly white gerontocracy", The Economist wrote in 2008.
 Cuba's Fidel Castro had de facto ruled the country for nearly 50 years, effectively retiring in 2008 at the age of 82, although he remained the leader of the Communist Party of Cuba until 2011.
 He was replaced by his brother, Raúl Castro, who was 89 years old at the time of his own retirement.

 China

 Between 1982 and 1992, the Central Advisory Commission's power and authority often surpassed the Politburo Standing Committee of the Chinese Communist Party.
 It was quipped, "the 80-year-olds are calling meetings of 70-year-olds to decide which 60-year-olds should retire", as CMC chairman Deng Xiaoping did not retire until the age of 85 after forcing his predecessor Hua Guofeng to retire at age 60.
-Also, before that, CCP Chairman Mao Zedong died in office at the age of 82.
+Also, before that, CCP Chairman Mao Zedong died in office at the age of 82, NPCSC Chairman Zhu De died in office at the age of 89, his successors left office at 86 and 85, and acting state Chairman Dong Biwu was at the age of 88 when his office was abolished.